moon081588-lab/AI-EFSV/README.md

 Open the link above in any browser on any device — no installation required.

-> Note: the demo runs on a local Mac and must be online for the link to work.
+> Note: the demo runs on my personal local Mac and must be online for the link to work.

 ---